jacobp100/sciline-editor/README.md

 ) => 'output
 ```

 The initial accumulator is reset for every new list of elements.
-For the fraction example, `fracNum`, `den`, and `superscript` each start with a fresh value of `initialAccumulator`, and the list that contained the `Frac({ ... })` would also have a fresh value
+For the fraction example, `num`, `den`, and `superscript` each start with a fresh value of `initialAccumulator`, and the list that contained the `Frac({ ... })` would also have a fresh value

 It's worth highlighting that nodes that contain child nodes are reduced with their child nodes already folded.
-When converting the fraction example to MathML (where `'output` is a string), `fracNum` and `den` would be strings, and `superscript` would be `option(string)`
+When converting the fraction example to MathML (where `'output` is a string), `num` and `den` would be strings, and `superscript` would be `option(string)`

+Also of note here is we do some grouping of like-elements: digits, functions, and tables to name a few.
+This makes transforms easier, while allowing a very flat raw element data structure.
+There's no hard-and-fast rules for when to group, it's normally done when it significantly simplifies code in either the mml or value processing code

 A side note is that we never fully construct a node-based AST, as the reduction can be done at the same time as we form the AST